Tips for everyday life with an artificial joint

 - Cooking, washing up, light kitchen work

-- Vacuuming with upright upper body
+- Vacuuming with an upright torso

 - Sorting and folding laundry